mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 - Only available for pick-up in Vancouver (near Rupert skytrain station).
 Exact location will be provided upon ordering.
 - Purchasing individual cinnamon rolls is not available.
 - Rolls can be ordered in a box of either 4 Regular rolls or 6 Mini rolls.
-- Mixing Regular and Mini rolls in a single box is not available.
-- You can however, mix and match any flavour within a box.
+- Mixing Regular and Mini-size rolls in a single box is not available.
+You can, however, mix and match flavours of the same size for a box.

 ## Allergens
 All rolls are vegan and dairy-free.
 Due to the baking process, we cannot guarantee a nut free environment.
 If you or your recipient have a severe allergy, please order at your own discretion.
 Please DM for more information [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/) on Instagram